 Swiss Migration Policy

 For most of the 19th century, the Swiss confederation had net emigration.
-That changed with industrialization late in the century.
-Immigration was more tightly regulated after the World War I and more so after World War II but continued, much of it from asylum-seekers and seasonal workers.
+That changed to net immigration with industrialization late in the century.
+Immigration was more tightly regulated after 1914, and after 1945 largely composed of asylum-seekers and seasonal workers.

 Immigration restrictions were relaxed after the turn of the 21st century, particularly for migrants from EU countries.
-The resulting long term labor-market immigration was called into question by the February 2014 initiative calling for re-imposition of migration quotas, however that initiative proved to difficult to implement and was later effectively abandoned.
+The resulting long term labor-market immigration was called into question by the February 2014 initiative calling for re-imposition of migration quotas, however that initiative proved to difficult to implement and was later defacto abandoned.
+The next major migration initiative came in June 2026, and aimed at constraining inflows more directly (yet also more specifically) by capping the country's 2050 population at ten million.
+That ballot measure was defeated, by a wider margin than the 2014 electoral decision, yet this also did not resolve how to cope with immigration levels higher than much of the country was comfortable with, but difficult to scale back without jeopardizing Switzerland's overall economic and social bilateral package agreement with the EU.

-Immigration to Switzerland today is large relative to the population and population growth rate and is ethnically diverse.
+Immigration to Switzerland today is large relative to its population (nine million as of 2026) and to its overall population growth rate, and is ethnically diverse.
 In those respects it resembles the pattern of immigration to the United States during the Ellis Island era.
-As a small country surrounded by other European countries, Switzerland's economy and migration patterns are, however, dependent on developments and policies in those neighboring countries, including how the EU deals with refugee inflows from the Middle East and North Africa.
+As a small landlocked country in the middle of Europe, Switzerland's economy and migration patterns are however dependent on developments within, and policies of, its neighbors, including how the EU deals with refugees arriving from outside Europe.